dongood/ngHighcharts/README.md

 Attr | Description
 ---- | -----------
 type | Type of chart to create.
-See highchart's documentation. chart-options | Optional.
+See highchart's documentation.
+Overwrites settings from `chart-options`. chart-options | Optional.
 A custom chartOptions object, use `highchart.defaultOptions()` to generate the default object. data | Recommended but optional.
 Object that contains the labels and series data used to render the chart.
 Assign to a `$scope` model, changes to the model will be automatically reflected in the chart.
 See more info below.
 Overwrites settings from `chart-options`. xaxis-title | Defaults to `''`.
 Title to use for the x-axis.
 Overwrites settings from `chart-options`.